zhenHai1021/Tijarah-Blockchain-Notes/Chapter 3/Digital Signatures.md

   > 5. With the authenticity and integrity of the message **verified**, the central office can **proceed** to act on the instructions provided in the message, such as updating the account balance.
 > Authentication ensures the message transmission from malicious entity intercept, they would not be able forge or modify the message without detection.
 The use of DS provides a secure authentication of the origin message for trust & security.

-3. Non-repudiation: The signer cannot **deny** their intention of the transaction since the DS uniquely binds them to it.
-An entity cannot at a later time deny having signed information.
+3. Non-repudiation: The signer cannot **deny** their intention of the transaction since the DS uniquely binds them.
+Cannot later deny signing information.
 Access to public key alone does not enable forging valid signatures.
 Ensuring secret keys used for authentication and non-repudiation have not been revoked before use.
-Revocation of key-pairs prevent exploitation of leaked secret keys by unauthorized
+Revocation of key-pairs prevent exploitation of leaked secret keys by unauthorized parties.
 > [!Note]
 >  Similar to vendors checking the credit card validity online before accepting payment, verifying revocation status of a key-pair requires an "online" check through methods like certificate revocation lists.
 Failure to revoke stolen key pairs promptly can lead to unauthorized use, such as signing bogus for malicious purposes, which may only be discovered after the fact.